 Other guests must pay for parking once a day for Animal Kingdom, Hollywood Studios, Magic Kingdom, and Epcot.
 If you are park hopping, keep your receipt and it will get you into another park without paying again.

-The price for Disney parks parking is based on your vehicle type.
+The price of Disney World parking is based on your vehicle type.
 You can pay with cash or credit card.
+These are the prices as of October 2019.

 Parking is free at Disney Springs, Blizzard Beach, Typhoon Lagoon, and Wide World of Sports.
 Disney Springs does offer valet parking for $20/day.